SpamixOfficial/betterdiscordctlpy/README.md

-# betterdiscordctl Python edition
+# betterdiscordpy

-A Python edition of wrapper for BetterDiscord on Linux (Python allows to add Windows and macOS support in the future).
+A Python wrapper for [BetterDiscord](https://betterdiscord.app/) on Linux (Windows and macOS support planned in the future).

 ## Roadmap
 - [x] `pre-commit` with `pylint` and other useful, generic inspections added